 2.5.4 Preparation of Faecal Cultures

 Faecal cultures were prepared using a modified technique of Roberts and O’Sullivan (1950).
 Faecal material was crumbled and mixed with vermiculite to form a crumbly mixture, then lightly compacted in wide-mouthed glass jars.
 The cultures were moistened and incubated for 6 - 7 days.
 They were subsequently exposed to light and re-moistened to stimulate migration of L3 larvae.
 Cultures were harvested, and 1 - 2% formalin was added.
 Larvae were killed by heating in a water bath at 55 - 57 °C for one minute to preserve morphology (Van Wyk et al., 2003).
-Samples were centrifuged at 1000 rpm for five minutes, and sediment was examined under a light microscope.
+Samples were centrifuged at 1000 rpm for five minutes, and the sediment was examined under a light microscope.

 2.6 Data Analysis